Some posts contain compensated links. Please read this disclaimer for more info.

 - Visit Kutjevo during the Kutjevačko Vincelovo in January, a manifestation celebrating the beginning of a new wine-growing season.
-Visitors will enjoy a wine manifestation, accompanied by the music of the Tamburica and visiting “klape” groups from all over Croatia.
-Also enjoy various Kutjevo wines, Slavonian sausages, and bacon.
+Visitors will enjoy a wine manifestation, accompanied by the Tamburica music, and visiting “klape” groups from all over Croatia.
+Also, enjoy various Kutjevo wines, Slavonian sausages, and bacon.

-- Kutjevo is also famous for its Lipizzaner horses when in Kutjevo you should definitely visit the Lipizzaner stud farm where these horses are trained and ask for a ride.
+- Kutjevo is also famous for its Lipizzaner horses.
+When in Kutjevo, you should visit the Lipizzaner stud farm where these horses are trained and ask for a ride.

 - Kutjevo has many picturesque trails, where you can ride a bicycle through the vineyards and the beautiful Nature Park Papuk.

-- If you visit in May and June, you can take part in the traditional folklore festival, called Bekteški and the Festival of Graševina, which is dedicated to the queen of Kutjevo vineyards Graševina.
+- If you visit in May and June, you can participate in the traditional folklore festival, called Bekteški and the Festival of Graševina, which is dedicated to the queen of Kutjevo vineyards Graševina.

-- In November there is a very special event called St. Martin.
-During St. Martin there is a parade, craft fair, baptism of young wine and many tamburica and klapa performances.
+- In November, there is an exceptional event called St. Martin.
+During St. Martin, there is a parade, craft fair, baptism of young wine, and many tamburica and klapa performances.

-- Visit the famous wineries of the region, including the Krauthaker vineyards and winery, the winery of Branko Jakobović, the Sontacchi vinery or the Adžić vinery.
+- Visit the region’s famous wineries, including the Krauthaker vineyards and winery, the winery of Branko Jakobović, the Sontacchi vinery, or the Adžić vinery.